tyler19shea/patient-management/README.md

 # Classes
 # Patient
 Represents a patient with the following attributes:
+- first name: First name of the patient.
-- name: Name of the patient.
+- last name: Last name of the patient.
 - id: Unique identifier for the patient.
+- Date of Birth: Birthday of the patient.
 - diagnosis: Diagnosis of the patient.
 - insurance: Insurance type of the patient.
 - visits: Number of visits made by the patient.